thorstenfrank/jban/README.md

   iban.getChecksum() // 84
   iban.getBban() // MALT011000012345MTLCAST001S

+  // The machine readable format (no blanks) can be retrieved using iban.toString(); // MT84MALT011000012345MTLCAST001S

+  // The formatted version (adding a blank every four characters) iban.toFormattedString(); // MT84 MALT 0110 0001 2345 MTLC AST0 01S

   // If you just want to validate an IBAN string without instantiating an object... try {
       Iban.validateIban("MT84 MALT 0110 0001 2345 MTLC AST0 01S");